bperbos/yummy/README.md

 # > https://pennylane-yummy.fly.dev

-⚠️ search / app overall is much faster on a local machine, those free fly.io web & postgres machines with 256mb of ram hurts
+⚠️ search / app overall perf is incomparable on a local machine, the free fly.io plan with its 256mb of ram for web & postgres hurts

 <img width="1717" alt="Capture d’écran 2023-09-02 à 18 09 16" src="https://github.com/bperbos/yummy/assets/40390077/180989d3-4ff0-431f-b9a6-a7bd9c710eb3">